Learn how to start a photography business with this helpful guide.

 When you’re starting your own photography business, it’s important to be very clear on the photography pricing structure of your work.
 You need to value your work and your time.
+Whether you’re starting a business as a side hustle or a full-time business, understand the costs that you need to charge your clients to sustain your business.
 Make sure you’ve done your research on industry standards and market rates in your region and niche to know how much you should charge.

 Labor can be harder to define.
 It’s important to account for all the time you spend both pre-production (setting up your equipment, making sure you have everything you need for the shoot) as well as post-production (editing and revisions), including travel time and client meetings.

 Another way to figure out where your pricing should be is to just ask another photographer you admire how much they charge for a shoot or prints.